 Criterion C: Taking Action and Demonstrating Thinking

-The most useful prompt for Criterion C is the Compare operation from the critical thinking repertoire: "At this point in your project, you had two options.
+The most useful prompt for Criterion C is the Compare operation from the critical thinking repertoire.
+Ask: "At this point in your project, you had two options.
 What were they?
 How did you compare them?
 Why did you choose one over the other?"
-Students who can articulate that they considered multiple approaches and made a reasoned choice produce much stronger Criterion C evidence than students who describe what they did without explaining why.
-The decision log is the evidence; the product is merely the outcome of those decisions.
+This helps learners explain their choices, not just list what they did.

 Criterion D: Reflecting with Gibbs' Cycle

 Criterion D is the most frequently under-achieving criterion, and it is almost entirely within the supervisor's control to change this.
-The reason students underperform on Criterion D is not that they lack the capacity to reflect; it is that no one has taught them how.
+The reason learners underperform on Criterion D is not that they lack the capacity to reflect; it is that no one has taught them how.
 Left without a framework, most 15-year-olds write a description of what happened.
 What they need is a structure for evaluating what happened and connecting it to their development as learners.

 Criterion D asks learners to evaluate their product against the original success criteria.
 Good success criteria from September help here.
 Measurable criteria let learners assess if their product met each one, explain why or why not, and say what they'd change.
 Vague success criteria leave learners with nothing specific, leading to general statements.

-Introduce Gibbs' Reflective Cycle in September alongside the project introduction, not in March when report writing begins.
-Give students a one-page template with the five stages and a worked example using a fictional project.
-Then practise the cycle during check-ins: "Let's do a quick Gibbs on the research you did this week.
+Give learners a one-page template with the six stages and a worked example from a fictional project.
+Then use the cycle in check-ins: "Let's do a quick Gibbs on the research you did this week.
 What happened?
 How did you feel about it?
 What worked?
-Why do you think it worked?"
-The cycle is a habit that needs to be practised across the year, not a framework introduced at the point of assessment.
+What could you do next?"
+The cycle should become a habit, not a report-writing trick.

 Managing 20 Projects Simultaneously

-Tracking 20 projects requires a simple spreadsheet, not a complex system.
-Five columns are enough: student name, current criterion focus, last check-in date, next check-in date, and a brief status note.
+Tracking 20 projects needs a simple spreadsheet, not a complex system.
+Five columns are enough: learner name, current criterion focus, last check-in date, next check-in date, and a brief status note.
 Update it after every contact.
 Colour-code by RAG (red: at risk, amber: progressing but needs attention, green: on track).
-This takes less than two minutes per student per fortnight and means you are never surprised by a student who has done nothing for six weeks.

 Stagger start dates by one week between form groups or tutor groups where possible.
-If all 20 students submit their goal statements on the same day, you face a marking pile.
-If group A submits in week 3 of September and group B submits in week 4, you have a manageable spread.
-The same logic applies to plan approvals, mid-point reviews, and draft report feedback.
-Small administrative decisions in September save significant time in February.
+If all 20 learners submit their goal statements on the same day, you face a marking pile.
+If group A submits in week 3 of September and group B submits in week 4, the work is easier to manage.

 The Process Journal: What It Is and What It Isn't

 A process journal is a record of thinking in progress.
 It captures decisions made and the reasoning behind them, problems encountered and how they were addressed, connections made between research and the evolving product, and moments of uncertainty or insight.
-The test for any journal entry is: if a stranger read this, would they understand how this student thinks, not just what they did?
+The test for any journal entry is: if a stranger read this, would they understand how this learner thinks, not just what they did?

 Weak entry (diary) Strong entry (process journal)

 Today I researched food waste.
 I found some interesting statistics about how much food is wasted each year.
 I compared two sources on food waste statistics.
 The WRAP report (2019) focuses on household waste; the FAO (2011) report includes the whole supply chain.
-I decided my guide should focus on the point of consumption, not production, because my audience is secondary students who have no control over supply chain decisions.
+I decided my guide should focus on the point of consumption, not production, because my audience is secondary learners who have no control over supply chain decisions.

 I changed my plan because I wasn't making enough progress.
 My original plan had the illustrated sections completed by week 6, but I have only completed two of five.
 I identified two causes: I underestimated illustration time (each takes 90 minutes, not 45) and I spent two sessions re-researching after finding conflicting information.
 I adjusted the timeline by removing one illustration and adding a written explanatory section instead, which is faster to produce and still meets my success criteria for clarity.

 I used communication skills this week.
-I tested my guide with a Year 8 student to check whether the language was accessible.
+I tested my guide with a Year 8 learner to check whether the language was accessible.
 She understood the main argument but was confused by the term "embodied carbon."
 I revised that section to use "the carbon produced during manufacturing" instead.
 This feedback loop improved the clarity of my writing for the target audience.

 Common Pitfalls and How to Avoid Them

-Choosing a topic they cannot access.
-A student who wants to investigate the experience of refugees but has no access to refugees, no relevant contacts, and no appropriate way to conduct primary research has chosen a topic they cannot investigate properly.
-The same applies to topics that require equipment, access, or expertise the student does not have.
-Supervisors should ask at goal-setting: "How will you actually investigate this?
-What sources are available to you?
+The same applies to topics that need equipment, access or expertise the learner does not have.
+Ask at goal-setting: "How will you investigate this?
+What sources are available?
 What can you do that no one else has done?"
-If the answer is "I'll search the internet," the topic needs revision.
+If the answer is "I'll search the internet," revise the topic.

 What to Tell Parents